mcosovic/FactorGraph.jl/docs/src/index.md

 ----

 #### Continuous framework
 In the case of continuous random variables described by Gaussian distributions, we are using the linear Gaussian belief propagation (GBP) algorithm to solve the inference problem.
 The linear GBP model requires the set of linear equations and provides the minimum mean squared error (MMSE) estimate of the state variables.
-To perform inference the FactorGraph package uses several algorithms based on the [synchronous message passing schedule] (@ref synchronous):
+To perform inference the FactorGraph package uses several algorithms based on the [synchronous message passing schedule] (@ref synchronousSchedule):
  - [vanilla GBP algorithm] (@ref vanillaGBP);
  - [broadcast GBP algorithm] (@ref broadcastGBP);
  - [broadcast GBP with Kahan–Babuška algorithm] (@ref kahanGBP).